 Types of skin cancers | Risks | Recovery | Aim of skin cancer and melanoma management

-We know that approximately two thirds of Australians will develop skin cancer or melanoma during their lifetime.
-Even in the southern states, the UV damage to skin cells can result in melanoma or non melanoma cancers, such as basal or squamous cell cancers.
-Whilst certain skin types such as those with Celtic ancestry are more prone but all skin types can develop melanoma or skin cancer.
+We know that approximately two thirds of Australians will develop skin cancer or malignant melanoma during their lifetime.
+Even in the southern states, the UV damage to skin cells can result in malignant melanoma or non-melanoma cancers, such as basal or squamous cell cancers.
+Whilst certain skin types such as those with Celtic ancestry are more prone to develop skin cancers, all skin types can develop the condition.

 Having treated thousands of skin cancers and melanoma cases, the specialist plastic and reconstructive surgeons at NorthEast Plastic Surgery have the expertise to achieve optimal outcomes.
 They undertake reconstructions after melanoma and skin cancer resection which restore function and achieve optimal aesthetic results.

-Skin cancers treated at NorthEast Plastic surgery include basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma.
+Skin cancers treated at NorthEast Plastic surgery include basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and malignant melanoma (MM).

-Other skin cancers which are less common are also treated such as Atypical Fibrous Xanthoma (AFX), Malignant Fibrous Histiocytoma (MFH), Merkel Cell Carcinoma and Microcystic Adenxal Carcinoma (MAC).
+Other skin cancers which are less common are also treated such as Atypical Fibrous Xanthoma (AFX), Malignant Fibrous Histiocytoma (MFH), Merkel Cell Carcinoma and Microcystic Adnexal Carcinoma (MAC).

-NorthEast Plastic Surgery also undertakes removal of lumps such as lipoma and cysts in addition to excision of benign moles or naevi.
+NorthEast Plastic Surgery also undertakes removal of lumps such as lipomas and cysts in addition to excision of benign moles or naevi.

-Whilst BCC’s of certain types can be treated without surgery but most are best treated with surgical excision and appropriate reconstruction.
+Whilst certain types of BCC’s can be treated without surgery, most are best treated with surgical excision and appropriate reconstruction.

-Guidelines on BCC treatment is resection with 3mm to 5 mm margins with repair or reconstruction of the resulting defect.
+Guidelines on BCC treatment comprise resection with 3mm to 5mm margins in conjunction with repair or reconstruction of the resulting defect.

-Typically more aggressive than BCC’s, SCC is the second commonest skin cancer.
+Typically more aggressive than BCC’s, SCC’s are the second most common skin cancer.

-Whilst in situ or non-invasive SCC’s can be treated without surgery but invasive SCC’s require surgical excision as they can spread to lymph glands, via nerves or the blood stream to other organs.
+Whilst in situ or non-invasive SCC’s can be treated without surgery, invasive SCC’s require surgical excision as they can spread to other organs via lymph glands, nerves or the blood stream.

-Guidelines on the management of SCC’s is surgical excision with 5mm to 10 mm margin and appropriate reconstruction of the defect.
-In some case radiotherapy may also be necessary.
+Guidelines on the management of SCC’s comprise surgical excision with 5mm to 10mm margins and appropriate reconstruction of the defect.
+In some cases radiotherapy may also be necessary.

-Whilst it can be cured if identified early, late presentation can impact longevity which makes melanoma is the most serious skin cancer.
+Whilst MM can be cured if identified early, late presentation can impact longevity which makes melanoma the most serious type of skin cancer.

-Most melanoma appears as a dark lesion but occasionally, can be non-pigmented.
-Changes of existing lesions may indicate the development of melanoma.
+Most melanoma appears as a dark lesion but occasionally it can be non-pigmented.
+Changes of existing lesions may indicate development of melanoma.

 Asymmetry